 An extension of this life insurance strategy could also replicate the regular, flexible payments of a stretch IRA.
 Retirement account owners (especially those with larger IRAs and large taxable estates) could opt to fund an irrevocable trust with a life insurance policy, said Scott Bishop, vice president of financial planning with STA Wealth Management in Houston, Texas.

 Under this approach, he explained in an interview, the IRA owner would create a trust for the benefit of his or her family and purchase a life insurance policy inside the trust.
 The IRA owner would then take distributions from the IRA and make gifts to the trust that would be intended for the annual premium payments on the life insurance policy long before their death, perhaps when they’re in their 60s.
 At death, the life insurance policy’s death benefit would fund a trust that is set up to pay a regular income stream to beneficiaries.
+(Learn more: 7 situations where a trust might help you)

 Growth in the trust would be tax-deferred, said Bishop, and the life insurance proceeds would be income tax-free and estate tax-free if structured properly.
 The trust could then be structured to allow for flexible distribution amounts similar to a stretch IRA.
 Plus, payments potentially can be spread out over decades, as long as there is money in the trust, as opposed to just 10 years or less.